 Other features you may find useful are buoyancy aids with pockets.
-You may be wearing a cag or spray top under the jacket, which often have a large front pocket, but of course cannot be used when the buoyancy aid is on.
+You may be wearing a cag or spray top under the jacket, which often has a large front pocket, but of course, cannot be used when the buoyancy aid is on.

 How much do buoyancy aids cost?

 When kitting your family out the costs can soon rise.
 And like everything else, some buoyancy aids are more expensive than others.

 - - Leg straps to prevent slipping out